A quick and easy Quorn Chilli Con Carne recipe, on the table in just 30 minutes!

 - Like things spicy?
 Use double the amount of chilli powder.

-- Add another tin of kidney beans for extra protein.
+- Add another tin of kidney beans for extra protein (or chickpeas).

 - Add more vegetables such as sliced mushrooms, an extra pepper, or baby spinach.